In fact, exercise has been called the secret to joint pain relief,[i] because it breaks the tendency to favor your joints and avoid movement.

 7. Seek Professional Advice to Get Started

-Depending on your severity of joint pain, there may be certain exercises that are not safe for you … and there may be others that are ideal.
-It’s a good idea to consult with a personal trainer and/or a physical therapist who can help you create a safe exercise plan.
+Depending on the condition of your joints, some exercises may not be safe for you while others could be ideal.
+It’s a good idea to consult with a personal trainer and/or a physical therapist who can help you create a safe and optimal exercise plan.

 6. Variety is Key

-Exercising with joint pain is no different from any exercise program in that varying your activities will ensure your muscles stay challenged and you get the most comprehensive benefits.
-Activities such as stretching, tai chi and yoga can help to gently increase your flexibility and maintain normal joint movement while relieving stiffness.
-Pilates (and yoga) are excellent to build your core muscles while bicycling can help build your stamina.
+Exercising with joint pain is no different from any exercise program in that varying your activities ensures your muscles are challenged for the most comprehensive benefits.
+Activities such as stretching, tai chi and yoga help gently increase your flexibility and maintain normal joint movement while relieving stiffness.
+Pilates (and yoga) are excellent for building your core muscles while bicycling can boost your stamina.

 5. Don’t Skip the Cardio

-It’s important to include strength training s in your workout routine, as this will help you to build the muscles supporting your joints, ultimately helping to lessen pain and improve function.
+Include strength training in your workout routine as this helps build the muscles supporting your joints, ultimately helping to lessen pain and improve function.
 You can use free weights, machines or even your own body weight to do strength training.
-For instance, simple body-weight activities such as squats can help you to increase your strength and boost your ability to perform daily movements, such as climbing stairs.
+For instance, simple body-weight activities such as squats can help you to increase your leg strength and boost your ability to perform daily movements, such as climbing stairs.

 3. Warm Up Correctly

-Start gradually and warm up using range-of-motion exercises or dynamic stretches, which mimic the exercise you’re planning to do (such as walking lunges).
+Start gradually and warm up using range-of-motion exercises or dynamic stretches which mimic the exercise you’re planning to do (such as walking lunges).
 You can also apply a heating pad with far-infrared rays (FIR) prior to your workout to help your joints and muscles to relax, thereby relieving pain.
-You should start very slow and work up your intensity over time.
+You should start slow and gradually increase intensity over time.

-Icing your joints after a workout can help to reduce any swelling and keep pain to a minimum.
+Icing your joints after a workout helps reduce any swelling and keeps pain to a minimum.

-It’s important to challenge yourself physically to get the most benefits from exercise, but you’ll want to avoid activities that cause actual pain, or definitely any pain that is worse than what you normally experience.
+It’s important to challenge yourself physically to get the most benefits from exercise, but you’ll want to avoid activities that cause pain, certainly any pain that is worse than you normally experience.
 This is where a professional can help you learn the best exercises to build strength and stamina without exacerbating pain.
-While some soreness after exercise is to be expected, if your pain lasts longer than two hours you may need to make your exercise program less strenuous.
+While some muscle soreness after exercise is to be expected, if any increased joint pain lasts longer than two hours you may need to reduce the strenuousness of your exercise program.

-A regular exercise plan should be considered a key part of any joint treatment program — but so, too, should Super Joint Support.
-This blend of all-natural ingredients is designed to nourish, support and possibly even regenerate your joints, thanks to the hydrolyzed collagen type II and other joint supernutrients that it contains.
+A regular exercise plan should be considered a key part of any joint treatment program — but so, too, should Super Joint Support®.
+This blend of all-natural ingredients is designed to nourish, support and possibly even regenerate your joints, thanks to the hydrolyzed collagen type II and other joint and bone supernutrients in every capsule.

-Click here to read more and find out why so many people say Super Joint Support is like “joint replacement in a bottle” …
+Click here to find out why Super Joint Support® is being called a “joint replacement in a bottle”